 The combination of an equality filter predicate and an inequality filter predicate causes a misestimation in the cardinality of the ORDER_ITEMS table after these filters are applied.
 The optimizer chooses the following plan:

 We can see from the execution statistics (A-Rows column in the plan) that the cardinality of order_items is underestimated.
 On the next execution, the actual cardinality is fed back to the optimizer, and this time the optimizer gets the cardinality estimate right, and chooses a different plan:

-We can tell that cardinality feedback was used because it appears in the note section of the plan.
+We can tell that statistics feedback was used because it appears in the note section of the plan.
 Note that you can also determine this by checking the USE_FEEDBACK_STATS column in V$SQL_SHARED_CURSOR.

-Cardinality feedback monitoring may be enabled in the following cases: tables with no statistics, multiple conjunctive or disjunctive filter predicates on a table, and predicates containing complex operators that the optimizer cannot accurately compute selectivity estimates for.
+Statistics feedback monitoring may be enabled in the following cases: tables with no statistics, multiple conjunctive or disjunctive filter predicates on a table, and predicates containing complex operators that the optimizer cannot accurately compute selectivity estimates for.
 In some cases, there are other techniques available to improve estimation; for instance, dynamic sampling or multi-column statistics allow the optimizer to more accurately estimate selectivity of conjunctive predicates.
-In cases where these techniques apply, cardinality feedback is not enabled.
-However, if multi-column statistics are not present for the relevant combination of columns, the optimizer can fall back on cardinality feedback.
+In cases where these techniques apply, statistics feedback is not enabled.
+However, if multi-column statistics are not present for the relevant combination of columns, the optimizer can fall back on statistics feedback.